 Now the word of Yahweh came to Jonah the son of Amittai, saying, 'Arise, go to Nineveh, that great city, and preach against it, for their wickedness has come up before me.'
 But Jonah rose up to flee to Tarshish from the presence of Yahweh.
 Jonah 1:1 WEB

 There have been times when I thought that God was finished with me.
 Yet when I finally turned to Him and prayed, I heard the same word come again.
 His plan for you is still there, even when you knew what you were supposed to do, and yet did the opposite.
 For the gifts and the calling of God are irrevocable.
 (Romans 11:29).
-The Lord still has a purpose for your life, when you turn back to Him.Prayer: Heavenly Father I thank You for having mercy on my life.
+The Lord still has a plan and purpose for your life, when you stop running and turn back to Him.Prayer: Heavenly Father I thank You for having mercy on my life.
 Forgive me of the times when I have lived contrary to Your will.
 Lead me, and I will follow.
 Teach me, and I will learn.
 Please work Your perfect will in my life and guide me into all that You have for me, in the name of Jesus Christ I pray.

 Read more at: www.refreshinghope.org